-My dear brother Leonard bought me my first quality sketch book, easel and pencils for Christmas when I was very young.
-That was the best gift for sure!
+My dear brother Leonard noticed my drawings and bought me my first quality sketch book, easel and sketching pencils for Christmas when I was about twelve years old.
+That was the best gift ever!

-I think I always wanted to be an artist but studied nursing.
-I became a Registered Nurse and focused in active medicine at RVH, Barrie, for almost twenty years.
-My focus became Palliative Care in Hospice Simcoe for almost five years.
-My last employer was as a Client Care Co-Ordinator, aka Case Manager, at CCAC for almost five years.
+I always wanted to be an artist, and a nurse too.
+I studied nursing.
+I became a Registered Nurse and focused in Active Medicine/Palliative Care at the local hospital in Barrie, for about twenty years.
+After the hospital , I worked at Hospice Simcoe.
+My focus was Palliative Care in Hospice Simcoe for almost five years.
+I went to an office nursing job for almost five years, after Hospice.
+I was employed as a Client Care Co-Ordinator, aka Case Manager, at CCAC- now called the LIHN.

 There are two very good painting instructors who made an impact on my progress for artwork.

 Merv Richardson is a great teacher in abstract water colour painting.
-I enjoyed many lessons from him in his Dalston location and in Barrie, for almost ten years- off and on.
+I enjoyed many lessons from him in his Dalston location and in Barrie.
+I enjoyed painting in his class for almost ten years- off and on.

-Joe Degrosso from Joe's Art Studio in Cookstown, is another great teacher in realism using acrylics and oils.
-After I retired I was able to take daytime regular art classes and I never missed a beat with these lessons.
-I learned a great deal in 2019 about acrylic and oil painting, with many thanks to Joe!
+Joe Delgrosso from Joe's Art Studio in Cookstown, is another great teacher in realism using acrylics and oils.
+I was able to take daytime regular art classes after I retired, the first time.
+I learned a great deal in 2019 about acrylic and oil painting.
+Many thanks to Joe!

 When I was working as a Registered Nurse at Hospice Simcoe in 2013, I donated water colour paintings to help raise money for Hospice.
-These paintings are still hanging in the Hospice Simcoe ten private resident rooms.
+These paintings are still hanging in the Hospice Simcoe ten private resident room walls, above the beds.
 I am grateful to Kelly Hubbard, and fellow nurses, for encouraging me to paint for the house.
 Some of my paintings were made into small cards to help raise money for the house.
-These Greeting cards can still be purchased at the main entrance reception in Simcoe Hospice - 100% of the proceeds go toward supporting Hospice Simcoe!
+These Greeting Cards can still be purchased at the main entrance reception in Simcoe Hospice - 100% of the proceeds goes toward supporting Hospice Simcoe!

 My seasonal greeting cards can be found here on my website!